mikependon/RepoDB.NET/_posts/2021-09-28-repodb-property-attributes.md

 ### TL;DR

-We are happy to announce the availability of the [PropertyValueAttribute](/attribute/propertyvalue) attribute, a powerful object that would allow you (as a user of the library) to control the property value setting on the `IDbDataParameter` object before the actual execution against the database.
+We are very excited to announce the availability of the [PropertyValueAttribute](/attribute/propertyvalue) object.
+It enables you (as a user of the library) to set the property of the `IDbDataParameter` object before the actual execution against the database.

 ### Implicit Mapping

-Currenly, RepoDB allows you to fluently map a property into its destination object from the database (i.e.: `TableName/ViewName` and `ColumnName`).
+RepoDB allows you to fluently map a property into its destination object from the database (i.e.: TableName, ViewName and ColumnName).

-> The main goal is to eliminate the decoration of the attributes on your entity model and property, and also, ensuring your model to be decoupled from the ORM.
+> The main goal is to eliminate the decoration of the attributes on your entity model (and property) so it is decoupled from the ORM framework.

-So you do not need to do this.
+Therefore, you do not need to do this anymore.

 ```csharp
 [Map("[dbo].[Person]")]